Starcounter/Starcounter.Uniform/README.md

 Requires Starcounter 2.4.0.6535 or later and .NET Framework 4.6.1.

 ## How to use
-First, in your Starcounter app project, install Starcounter.Uniform trough NuGet: `Install-Package Starcounter.Uniform` and add a reference to `Starcounter.Uniform.dll`.
+First, in your Starcounter app project, install Starcounter.Uniform with NuGet: `Install-Package Starcounter.Uniform` and add a reference to `Starcounter.Uniform.dll`.

 This library provides helping method for a variety of uniform components and way to use it is slightly different for each one of them.

 ## Uni-data-table
-`uni-data-table` is a custom element that is an adapter to `vaadin-grid`.
+One of the components that `Starcounter.Uniform` covers is `uni-data-table`.
 It provides rich view of a data table which contain funcionalities like:
 - Pagination or infinite scrolling.
 - Sorting.
 - Support for variety of column types.